STAND. COM. REP. NO. 703

 State of Hawaii

-Your Committee on Judiciary, to which was referred S.B.
-No. 551 entitled:
+Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
+No. 1077 entitled:

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the League of Women Voters, Young Progressives Demanding Action, Pono Hawai‘i Initiative, and seven individuals.
-Your Committee received testimony in opposition to this measure from two individuals.
-Your Committee received comments on this measure from the Department of the Attorney General, Vote16HI, and Common Cause Hawaii.
+Your Committee received testimony in support of this measure from the Hawaii Medical Assurance Association, Reinsurance Association of America, and Property Casualty Insurers Association of America.
+Your Committee received testimony in opposition to this measure from the Department of Commerce and Consumer Affairs.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 551, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 551, S.D.
+As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1077, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1077, S.D.
 1, and be placed on the calendar for Third Reading.